dmytro-anikin-cko/DemoFlowApp/README.md

 ### 2.1 Install Android Studio

-1. Download and install Android Studio.
+1. Download and install [Android Studio](https://developer.android.com/studio) along with [Command Line tools](https://developer.android.com/studio) (scroll to the bottom of the page).
 2. Open Android Studio and configure:
     - **Android SDK**: Install the required SDK tools (e.g., Build Tools, Platform Tools).
     - **Emulator**: Use the Device Manager to create and configure an Android Virtual Device (AVD).